the-t-in-rtf/gpii-testem/docs/testem-component.md

 ## `{gpii.testem}.getTestemOptions()`

-An invoker which exposes the final Testem options in a way that Testem can read from a configuration file.
-See [the README file](../README.md) for a usage example.
+An invoker which retrieves the Testem options, including all "generated" options, such as routes to replace the original source with instrumented source.
+This invoker is intended to be used with `module.exports` to expose the component options in the way the Testem expects when working with [javascript Testem configuration files](https://github.com/testem/testem/blob/master/docs/config_file.md#an-example).

+See [the README file](../README.md) for an example of using this invoker.

 ## Paths